metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Docker Installation
 ===================

 The easiest way to get a local development server running is using Docker.
 This will save you a fair amount of set up.

-You'll need to install Docker and Docker-compose on your development machine:
+You'll need to install Docker and Docker-Compose on your development machine:

 * `Docker`_
-*  `Docker-compose`_
+* `Docker-Compose`_

 .. important::
   We recommended Windows users to :doc:`docker-setup` (preferably WSL2) to avoid any compatibility issues.

 When it is installed, follow the below instructions step by step.

 Database set-up
 ***************

 When you first start working with BookBrainz, you will need to perform some initialization for PostgreSQL and import the latest BookBrainz database dump.

 Luckily, we have a script that does just that: from the command line, in the ``bookbrainz-site`` folder, type and run ``./scripts/database-init-docker.sh``.
 The process may take a while as Docker downloads and builds the images.
 Let that run until the command returns.